DeiC-HPC/BitBulldozersLab/Nvidia containers with cotainr/README.md

   - AMP and DataDistributedParallel seem to have been removed from Apex.
 - I cannot get the examples to run at all.
 The examples have last been updated 6 years ago.

-Apex on [conda](https://anaconda.org/conda-forge/nvidia-apex/files) doesnt work, either in the primary or secondary conda environment file.
-Only the pip installation is somewhat successful.
+The pip installation is somewhat successful.
 However, even with the secondary step, the nvidia-apex installation is painful.
 Providing the `--no-build-isolation` flag does not work via pip requirements.txt or the conda environment yml.
 For all conda environment approaches that do not work see lines 22 to 38 (here)['Nvidia containers with cotainr/conda_envs/extensions.yml')

 For the secondary to properly work we need to set a conda environment wide flag in the variables section of the `pytorch_success.yml` (`PIP_NO_BUILD_ISOLATION: 0`).